emitit/emitit.github.io/collections/_projects/2021-01-05-podcaster-design.md

 image: '/images/podcaster-mockup.webp'
 ---

-For my 4-month UX Design Internship I was given the task to design the first podcast app that would collect all Macedonian podcasts in one place from multiple platforms.
+For my __4-month UX Design Internship__ I was given the task to design the first podcast app that would collect all Macedonian podcasts in one place from multiple platforms.

-As the only UX designer, I was responsible for conducting user research, creating an interaction strategy that helped develop the navigation and flow, designing wireframes and interactive prototypes as well as organizing content according to the needs and goals of the users.
+As the __only UX designer__, I was responsible for conducting __user research__, creating an __interaction strategy__ that helped develop the navigation and flow, __designing wireframes__ and __interactive prototypes__ as well as __organizing content__ according to the needs and goals of the users.

 To develop this project, I worked on a team along with two developers.